special offers | accommodation | snow reports | travel | transfers | video reports | photos | links | ski/ride guide

 The La Tania pub crawl - quick guide

-This will involve starting at the top of the Lanches 4-man chair at Roc La Tania, ski (and a short climb) to Chenus, then ski to La Soucoupe, traverse around and down to Le Bouc Blanc.
+This will involve starting at the top of the Lanches 4-man chair at Roc La Tania, (now named Restaurant 1928), then a short climb to Chenus, ski to La Soucoupe, traverse around and down to Le Bouc Blanc.

-Down to the Sherpa Supermarket for some cans, a bottle from The Bakery, a quickie in La Ferme and a can of beer from Snow Food and then a quickie in Chrome Bar followed by a relaxing quiet beer in The Piano Bar in The Montana Hotel.
+Down to the Sherpa Supermarket for some cans, a bottle from The Bakery, a quickie in La Ferme and a can of beer from Snow Food, a red wine in Chrome Bar followed by a relaxing quiet beer in The Piano Bar in The Montana Hotel (or play pool or video games).

-Then down the lift and across the road for cocktails in La Taiga - then obviously hitch to Dicks T-Bar (stopping at Lodge du Village) and get stranded there at 4 in the morning.
+Then down the lift and across the road for cocktails in La Taiga - then obviously hitch to Dicks T-Bar (now named O'Sullivans Sully's) stopping at Lodge du Village in Méribel Village on the way) and get stranded there at 4 in the morning.

 Well that's 14 for starters - before you even get to Méribel....